Artistic Director

 Abby Simoneau, Flute

 Dr. Abby Simoneau, a New Hampshire native, received her Doctor of Musical Arts at the University of North Carolina at Greensboro.
 She is on faculty at Alamance Community College, Guilford College, and Central Carolina Community College.
 Abby earned her Master of Music degree in Flute Performance from Southern Illinois University Carbondale and her Bachelor of Arts from the University of New Hampshire.
-She also performs regularly with the Western Piedmont Symphony, Salisbury Symphony, Piedmont Wind Symphony, Hickory Choral Society, Carolina Ballet, North Carolina Opera, and the North Carolina Symphony.
-Abby is thrilled to be back for her 12th season with SIFest!
+She also performs regularly with the Western Piedmont Symphony, Salisbury Symphony, Piedmont Wind Symphony, Hickory Choral Society, Carolina Ballet, North Carolina Opera, the North Carolina Symphony, and Musica La Mans.
+Abby is thrilled to be back for her 13th season with SIFest!

 Juan Carlos Siviero, Viola